Console Subsystem

 Allocate, initialize and return a new console.

-This function is intended to be called from the console frontend’s initialization function.
+This function is intended to be called from the respective console driver.

 ^ Back to top.